Academic Excellence and Business and the Professions

 To support learning at both undergraduate and postgraduate levels, we have recently established an integrated learning environment that combines physical and virtual learning spaces.
 This is used to support students in their studies, supplementing lectures and seminars with high quality online material.
-The Learning Development Centre supports our staff in creating new and responsive learning opportunities to lead our courses into the future.
+The department for Learning Enhancement and Development supports our staff in creating new and responsive learning opportunities to lead our courses into the future.

 As the highest academic body, Senate is responsible for the University's academic policies and regulations.
 This framework aims to support high quality learning and the maintenance of academic standards that underpins our degree-awarding powers.
 This function is supported by the Academic Development Unit.